michael105/slterm/README.md

 	Stripped unicode support and rgb colors.
 			utf8 is an optional compiletime switch now

-	Dynamic allocation of the history buffer.
+	Delayed allocation of the history buffer.
-			Saves up to tenth or even hundreds of MB, depending on the terminal's width and history size
+			Saves up to tenths or even hundreds of MB, depending on the terminal's width and history size

-	Several minor optimizations.
+	A few minor optimizations.

 	Nicer cursor and configurable cursorcolor for unfocused windows.
 	No scrollback "behind" the current history anymore.

-Please see [LOG](LOG) for a more detailed list.
+Please see [LOG](LOG) for more detailed info.
 ___

 Applied Patches: